Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Related Works

-\textbf{LLM System Vulnerabilities.} Recent studies have highlighted a range of vulnerabilities associated with the integration of LLMs into software systems.
-One prominent category of vulnerabilities is prompt injection~\cite{sahar2023promptinjection,liu2023houyi}, which can lead to severe security risks such as RCE~\cite{liu2024llmrce} and SQL injections~\cite{pedro2025prompt2sql}.
+\textbf{LLM Infrastructure Vulnerabilities.} Recent studies have highlighted a range of vulnerabilities associated with the integration of LLMs into software systems.
+One prominent category of vulnerabilities is prompt injection~\cite{sahar2023promptinjection,liu2023houyi}, which can lead to severe security risks such as RCE~\cite{liu2024llmrce,liu2025agentfuzz}, SQL injections~\cite{pedro2025prompt2sql}, and even other injection vulnerabilities~\cite{icse26taintp2x}.
 These vulnerabilities arise when attackers manipulate prompts to inject malicious code or SQL queries, allowing them to exploit LLM-integrated applications.
 Additionally, pre-trained models themselves have become targets for exploitation, including PyTorch~(pickle-based)~\cite{zhao2024malhug} and TensorFlow models~\cite{zhu2025tensorflow}.
 This highlights the potential for malicious actors to manipulate LLMs at the framework level, leveraging their capabilities to launch attacks.
-More recently, privacy and security risks in multi-tenant LLM environments have also been highlighted, particularly with KV-cache sharing vulnerabilities~\cite{song2024kvcache}.
-This underscores the need for robust isolation mechanisms in multi-tenant LLM deployments to prevent information leakage and ensure user privacy.
-While these studies provide important insights into specific vulnerabilities, the overall security landscape of the LLM ecosystem remains largely unknown.
-Our work systematically investigates vulnerabilities across the entire LLM supply chain, thereby offering a more comprehensive understanding of the vulnerabilities within LLM-integrated systems.
+More recently, privacy and security risks in multi-tenant LLM environments have also been highlighted, particularly with KV-cache sharing vulnerabilities~\cite{song2024kvcache,wu2025kvcache,luo2026shadowcacheunveilingmitigating}.
+Beyond the model and serving stack, recent research~\cite{wang2026vdbfuzz,xie2025understandingbugsvectordatabase,wang2025vdbms} has also begun to examine the reliability and security implications of vector databases and retrieval infrastructure used in LLM applications.
+These studies show that bugs and vulnerabilities in indexing, metadata filtering, similarity search, and access control can undermine retrieval integrity, leading to incorrect grounding results or even system crashes.
+While these studies provide important insights, our work systematically investigates vulnerabilities across the entire lifecycle, thereby offering a more comprehensive understanding.